Love Is Blind: Germany

 Love Is Blind: Germany is a German reality television series based on the American show by the same name.
-It was announced in 2023, and premiered on Netflix on January 12, 2024, as a three-week event.
-Steffi Brungs and Chris Wackert-Brungs joined the show as hosts.
-It was renewed for a second season in January 2025.
+It was announced in 2023, and premiered on Netflix on January 3, 2025, as a three-week event.
+Stephanie Brungs and Chris Wackert-Brungs joined the show as hosts.
+It was renewed for a second season in January 2025 which was released on January 8, 2026, as a two-week event.